ibm-bluemix-mobile-services/jsonstore-android/README.md

 JSONStore is a lightweight, document-oriented storage system that enables persistent storage of JSON documents for Android applications.

 # Features
-* A simple API that gives developers to add, store, replace, search through documents without memorizing cumbersom query syntax
+* A simple API that gives developers to add, store, replace, search through documents without memorizing query syntax
 * Ability to track local changes

+**Note on Security**: By default security has been disabled so please review this blog post to enable its usage in JSONStore.
 # Usage

 #### Initialize and open connections, get an Accessor, and add data